 gamerscul9870 - August 4, 2014 at 8:12pm

 Yet innovative than tasteless windows 8.
 Even the colors bring out the style, and by that I mean some with textures rather than the same color in any part of the icons.
-No lazy shit there.
+No lazy design there.

 0